The Chicago LighthouseCOVID-19 Action Plan & Resources

 From Dr. Janet Szlyk: COVID-19 Action Plan & Resources

 THANK YOU to everyone who has called, e-mailed, or otherwise messaged your support and encouragement through the Coronavirus outbreak.
 We are truly a Community of Care, and the concern and adaptability shown by everyone in The Chicago Lighthouse family has been heartwarming and humbling.
 I hope you are all healthy and safe.

-Though we have temporarily suspended direct, in-person services, we are working to continue them through other methods.
-For instance, some Low Vision Services, like optometric consultations, psychological counseling and occupational therapy, are now available through telehealth.
+To maintain the health and safety of our community, a limited number of our programs are offering direct, in-person services, while others are functioning remotely.
+For instance, some Low Vision Services, like optometry, occupational therapy, and assistive technology consultations, are now available for in-person appointments.
+We are continuing to provide telehealth sessions for optometry, occupational therapy, and psychological services.
+As COVID-19 restrictions are lifted, we will continue to provide a safe and positive rehabilitation experience for our clients both in-person and virtually.
 Our Children’s Development Center and Preschool teachers have also developed distance learning programs so that they can continue working with families via video and other communication.
 Meanwhile, our Customer Care Centers, including the University of Illinois Health Services Customer Service Center and our Illinois Joining Forces Care Coordination Center, have adopted work-from-home models, enabling many staff members, including Veterans and people who are disabled, to work remotely.

 The health and safety of everyone at The Chicago Lighthouse continue to be our highest priority.
 Direct services for the communities most vulnerable to COVID-19, such as our Preschool, Children’s Development Center, Adult Living Skills, and Seniors, will resume once it is safe.
 In the meantime, here are some things you can do to help: